Mosiur-Rahman-1/MySQL-PostgreSQL/README.md

 # postgreSQL
-A note about PostgreSQL and it's command.
-Where i tried to find different data insights by querying the database and it's different tables.
+A Excercise note for SQL (MySQL and PostgreSQL).
+Here i tried to find different data insights/answers for different business questions by querying the different sample and real companies dataset from their different tables.